Free interactive learning for high schoolers

 by high schoolers, for high schoolers

-The world and its issues can feel impossible to understand.
-Couple that with stressful workloads and lack of direct oureach, and high schoolers have it especially rough.
+The world and its issues can feel impossible to understand, especially for high schoolers dealing with packed schedules and no clear place to start.
 We think that's a problem.

 Elections, legislation, and the debates defining our country.